cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 +   # cp -r github.com/alice/checkers/* ./
 ```

-Now you can run the compilation:
+Now run the compilation:

 ```sh
 $ make proto-gen
 ```

-This creates a new `api/module/v1/module.pulsar.go` file, and updates your `go.mod`.
+This creates a new `api/module/v1/module.pulsar.go` file and updates your `go.mod`.
 It also creates a new `go.sum`.

-You need a couple more Protobuf files.
+Now you need a couple more Protobuf files.

 ### Minimum Protobuf objects

-You are not defining your games, messages and queries just yet.
+You are not defining your games, messages, and queries just yet.
 However, you already define the facts that your module:

 * Has a genesis, which has a type.
 * Uses params, which also have a type.